peterwittek/qml-rg/README.md

 [Anaconda](https://www.continuum.io/downloads) is the recommended Python distribution if you are new to the language.
 It ships with most of the scientific and machine learning ecosystem around Python.
 It includes [Scikit-learn](http://scikit-learn.org/), which is excellent for prototyping machine learning models.
-For scalable deep learning, [Keras](https://keras.io/) is recommended: it can transparently change between TensorFlow and Theano as back-ends.
+For scalable deep learning, [Keras](https://keras.io/) is easy to start with, bit it uses the more intransparent and complicated tensorflow backend.
+For simple implementations we recommend it, but as soon as someone wants to implement more advanced neural networks we recommend changing to pytorch.
 [QuTiP](http://qutip.org/) is an excellent quantum simulation library, and with the latest version (4.1), it is [reasonably straightforward](http://qutip.org/docs/4.1/installation.html#platform-independent-installation) to install it in Anaconda with [conda-forge](https://conda-forge.github.io/).
 QuTiP is somewhat limited in scalability, so perhaps it is worth checking out other simulators, such as [ProjectQ](http://projectq.ch/).